gbxyz/rdapper/README.md

 # INSTALLATION

-Assuming you have `cpan` installed, installing `rdapper` should be as simple as running this command:

-    sudo cpan -i rdapper

-Otherwise, you can manually install `rdapper` by running
+To install, run:

     perl Makefile.PL
     make
     sudo make install

-You may need to manually install one or more of the dependencies listed below, if they are not already installed, using `cpan` or your operating system vendor's packages.
+You may need to manually install one or more of the dependencies (listed below), if they are not already installed, using `cpanm` or your operating system vendor's packages.

 # DEPENDENCIES